tommhuth/run/README.md

 # Infinite runner clone

-Not optimzed for desktop, use a device that supports `orientationchange` instead.
+Not optimzed for desktop, use a device that supports `orientationchange` instead. iOS has disabled `orientationchange` API acccess in PWAs, so that sucks.
 ## Todo

 - Revamp models, less detail?